dannyodeleon/Feral-Hog-Identification/README.md

 ## Transfer Learning/Fine Tuning
  ![TL_diagram](YOLO_images/TL_markdown.png)

  Transfer learning is a machine learning technique where a model developed for one task is used as a starting point for developing a model for a second task.
-For this project, we'll use the convoltional neural network(CSPDarknet53 backbone) and train only the head.
+For this project, we'll use the convolutional neural network(CSPDarknet53 backbone) and train only the head.

  The custom dataset was built by collecting ~4000 images in 6 animal classes from Googles Open Images Dataset then converting the image annotations into YOLO format.